Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 Employees choose their schedules subject to company policies.
 There may be core times they are required to work or a minimum number of hours expected.

-Many people would accept a lower paying job if they could choose their own hours.
+As a matter of fact, many people would accept lower pay if they could choose their own hours.
 They could end up with more money in the long run.
-It might allow a part-timer to take on another part-time job.
-It can help parents stagger their hours to reduce or eliminate the cost of daycare.
+For example, it might allow a part-timer to take on another part-time job.
+Not to mention, it can help parents stagger their hours to reduce or eliminate the cost of daycare.

 Fixed Rotating Shifts